cicirello/python-github-action-template/README.md

 enables dependabot for Docker (since we're using Docker for the GitHub Action), and GitHub Actions to keep any workflow dependencies up to date.

+### .github/workflows/build.yml

+This workflow runs on pushes and pull requests against the main branch.
+It executes all Python unit tests (see tests/tests.py section above).
+It verifies that the docker image for the GitHub Action builds.
+You might consider adding steps to this workflow to also have it execute the GitHub Action (from the main branch).